UCSBCarpentry/ucsbcarpentry.github.io/content/blog/2026-05-18-agent-guide/index.md

 an LLM model provider over the web.
 Agents talk to model providers the same way your web browser talks to web servers: using HTTP.
 An advantage of this approach is that it makes the software easier to write and run.
-We don’t need specialized hardware for running models, and we don’t need to complex machine learning frameworks (like PyTorch).
+We don’t need specialized hardware for running models, and we don’t need complex machine learning frameworks (like PyTorch).
 Instead, we just need an HTTP client, like Python’s [requests](https://pypi.org/project/requests/) library.